z4kn4fein/stashbox/docs/docs/advanced/special-resolution-cases.md

 </TabItem>
 <TabItem value="With registration configuration" label="With registration configuration">

-With a registration configuration, you can control how the individual registrations of the unknown types should behave.
-You also have the option to react to a service resolution request.
-In this case, we tell the container that if it finds an unregistered `IDependency` service for the first time, it should be mapped to the `Dependency` implementation and have a singleton lifetime.
-Next time, when the container is coming across with this service, it will use the registration created at the first request.
+With a registration configuration, you can control how an unknown type's individual registration should behave.
+You can also react to a service resolution request.
+In the following example, we tell the container that if it finds an unregistered `IDependency` for the first time, that should be mapped to `Dependency` and have a singleton lifetime.
+Next time, when the container comes across this service, it will use the registration created at the first request.

 ```cs
 interface IDependency { }